 Deities and rituals are a huge part of Hinduism; they have great religious significance.
 All the deities found in Hinduism are symbols of the Supreme Being and point to a particular aspect of the creator (Brahman).

-The Hindu Trinity is usually represented by three Hindu gods: Brahman who is the creator, Vishnu who is the protector, and Shiva who is the destroyer.
+The Hindu Trinity is usually represented by three Hindu gods: Brahman, who is the creator, Vishnu, who is the protector, and Shiva, who is the destroyer.

 Among all religions found in East Asia and across the globe, Hindus have the most freedom to worship their “idol” of choice who in turn offers their prayers to the creator.
 Each and every one of the Hindu gods and goddesses controls a specific force in nature that governs a person’s path of spiritual progress.

-In order for a person to achieve all-rounded spiritual perfection, he/she needs to gain favor with different deities who help stir up his/her consciousness to help him develop similar attributes as the gods.
+To achieve all-rounded spiritual perfection, he/she needs to gain favor with different deities who help stir up his/her consciousness to help him develop similar attributes as the gods.

 Symbols in Hinduism